HungN0102/Data-Analyst-GlassDoor/README.md

 Results of the project:
 ### General Knowledge
-- Aside from MicroSoft Tools, SQL is a must have to get an data analyst role
+- Without considering Microsoft Skills, 60% of the job posts require candidates to have SQL skills whereas around 28% of the recruiters require Python and Tableau
-- In terms of salary, Biotech - Real Estate - Accounting/Legal pay the highest
+- In terms of salary per annum, Biotech - Real Estate - Accounting/Legal pay the highest

 ### Topic Modelling
 - I.T Sector focus more on topic 1  meaning finding solution and developing are the required tasks.
 Additionally, terms like healthcare, company, employee appear less often, indicating that there are not many external benefits working with I.T Sector